engisalor/sketch-grammar-explorer/README.md

 ```

-There are a couple conventions to follow to keep methods organized:

-- design a method for one call type
-- use `self.check_format("json")` to enforce the proper response data format
-- add the required data format as a suffix to the method name (`_from_json`)
-- specify required parameters in the docstring (e.g., `"Requires a corp_info call with these parameters: {"x": "y"}`)

-Feel free to suggest more methods for call types if you think they're broadly useful.
+Feel free to suggest more methods for call types if you think they're useful.
+Be sure to explain the purpose and required parameters in the docstring (e.g., `"Requires a corp_info call with these parameters: {"x": "y"}`).

 ### Request throttling